Hey there! I’m Amy 🙂

 If something is on your heart, I believe you can do it if you want it bad enough – and I’ll tell you that.
 Why?
 Well – I’ve done it, and I’m no more special than you.

-Now – after leaving my corporate job at the best theme park in the Universe, I live in South Florida with my husband and dog and wear a lot of hats as a marketing consultant, health coach and rowing coach with “my kids” ranging from 4th grade to 12th grade.
+Now – after leaving my corporate job at the best theme park in the Universe, I live in Florida with my husband and dog and wear a lot of hats as a marketing consultant, health coach and learning how to do this whole mom thing.
 We travel the world every chance we get and don’t even pretend to be perfect.

 If you have any suggestions or there’s anything you’re curious about, and ideas of where I should travel next or recipes to try to either eat or make “healthy” please send me an e-mail.
 I’m here to explore, live my dreams – and am excited to take you on my journey.